Going through Pinterest I came across this photo. What do you think?

 People ask me all the time about recipes for the items that I cook throughout the week.
 Most of the time my response is “I don’t have one.”
 Usually, I don’t.
 I just cook sometimes I experiment with spices and other times I know what the ingredients are, I just don’t know the measurements.

-Growing up in the kitchen with my family, I watched my mother, aunts, uncles, grandparents and great-grandparents just add stuff to the pot.
+Growing up in the kitchen with my family, I watched my mother, aunts, uncles, grandparents, and great-grandparents just add stuff to the pot.
 As I got older I started to ask about the measurements and how much is too much to put in certain dishes.
 The unanimous response for family ” I don’t know, I just pour and stop when it looks like it’s enough.”
 That right there is trial and error.
 I’ve learned a lot from the people in my family and have chosen to educate those that come after me.
 My challenge is to take one recipe at a time and write down the measurements so my younger relatives and children (when they come) can have them.

 So often we learn things just by doing them.
-When it comes to show others we have to figure out a way to do because there are no accurate directions.
+When it comes to showing others we have to figure out a way to do because there are no accurate directions.
 No recipe?
 No problem.
-But what do you do when a family member or friend wants a recipe of a dish that you make?
-I have had to make the dish again, recording the measurements just so I can give it to them or I end up making the dish then telling them to come pick it up.
+But what do you do when a family member or friend wants a recipe for a dish that you make?
+I have had to make the dish again, recording the measurements just so I can give it to them or I end up making the dish then telling them to come to pick it up.
 But due to my schedule lately, I don’t always have that option.

 Here’s to me recording all of my recipes that don’t have measurements to them!